-Unlike the situation in Lemma 7.6, a planar (5,3)-regular bipartite graph can be simple.
-However, we show that such graphs must have a special induced subgraph.
-We call this structure a "wheel", which is pictured in Figure 21.
-There is a vertex v of degree 5 in the middle, and all faces adjacent to this vertex are 4-gons (i.e. quadrilaterals).
+Unlike the situation in Lemma 7.6, a planar (5, 3)-regular bipartite graph can be simple.
+However, we show that any planar simple bipartite graph where the degree from one side is at least 5 and the degree from the other side is at least 3 must have a special induced subgraph.
+We call this structure a "wheel", which is pictured in Fig. 21.
+In this wheel structure, there is a vertex v of degree 5 in the middle, and all faces adjacent to this vertex are 4-gons (i.e. quadrilaterals).
 Moreover, at least four neighbors of v have degree 3.
-Depending on the degree of the fifth neighbor (whether it is 3 or not), we have two types of wheel, which are pictured in Figure 21a and Figure 21b.
+Depending on whether the degree of the fifth neighbor is 3 or not, we have two types of wheel, which are pictured in Fig. 21a and b.

-Lemma 7.8.
-Let $G = (L \cup R, E)$ be a planar bipartite graph with parts L and R. Every vertex in L has degree at least 5 and every vertex in R has degree at least 3.
-If G is simple, then there exists one of the two wheel structures in Figure 21 in G.
+Lemma 7.9 Let $G = (L \cup R, E)$ be a planar bipartite graph with parts L and R. Every vertex in L has degree at least 5 and every vertex in R has degree at least 3.
+If G is simple, then there exists one of the two wheel structures in Fig. 21 as an induced subgraph in G (where the five occurrences of the circle vertices on the outer circuit of length 10 may not be all distinct).